computation-structures/course/L12_Procedures_and_Stacks.md

 stack and removes it after the nested call returns.</p>

 <p>The remainder of the code is generated using the templates we
-saw in the previous chapter.
+saw in the previous lecture.
 Aside from computing and pushing the values of the arguments, there are approximately 10 instructions needed to implement the linking approach to a procedure call.
 That&#700;s not much for a procedure of any